Klotho (biology): Soluble Klotho Protein Fragments

+The protein resulting from the shorter transcript for a putatively secreted protein (s-KL), which is produced as a soluble polypeptide without transmembrane domain.

+It is important to keep in mind that previously, the processed (cleaved) fragments of klotho have also been named "sKL130" and "sKL65". in this case, the "s" stands for soluble.

 Function

 Klotho is a transmembrane protein that, in addition to other effects, provides some control over the sensitivity of the organism to insulin and appears to be involved in ageing.
 Its discovery was documented in 1997 by Makoto Kuro-o et al. The name of the gene comes from Klotho or Clotho, one of the Moirai, or Fates, in Greek mythology, who spins the thread of human life.

 The klotho protein is a novel β-glucuronidase (EC number 3.2.1.31) capable of hydrolyzing steroid β-glucuronides.
 Genetic variants in KLOTHO have been associated with human aging, and klotho protein has been shown to be a circulating factor detectable in serum that declines with age.

-The binding of the endocrine fibroblast growth factors (FGF's, viz., FGF19 and FGF21) to their fibroblast growth factor receptors, is promoted via their interactions as co-receptors with β-klotho.
+β-Klotho: The binding of the endocrine fibroblast growth factors (FGF's, viz., FGF19 and FGF21) to their fibroblast growth factor receptors, is promoted via their interactions as co-receptors with β-klotho.
 Loss of β-Klotho abolishes all effects of FGF21.

-α-klotho, which binds to the endocrine FGF FGF23 changes cellular calcium homeostasis, by both increasing the expression and activity of TRPV5 (decreasing phosphate reabsorption in the kidney) and decreasing that of TRPC6 (decreasing phosphate absorption from the intestine). α-klotho increases kidney calcium reabsorption by stabilizing TPRV5.
+α-klotho, which binds to the endocrine FGF FGF23 changes cellular calcium homeostasis, by both increasing the expression and activity of TRPV5 (decreasing phosphate reabsorption in the kidney) and decreasing that of TRPC6 (decreasing phosphate absorption from the intestine). α-klotho increases kidney calcium reabsorption by stabilizing TRPV5.
 About 95% to 98% of Ca2+ filtered from the blood by the kidney is normally reabsorbed by the kidney's renal tubule, which is mediated by TRPV5.